 There is a legal obligation under the Education Act 2002 S175/157 for all schools to have a designated safeguarding lead.
-The school follows the guidance in Annex B of KCSIE (revised September 2018) which outlines the key responsibilities of the DSL.
+St Ives Infant & Nursery School follows the guidance in Annex B of KCSIE (revised September 2020) which outlines the key responsibilities of the DSL.